Gender Bias in Academic Conferences

 By Kassandra Burd

-With the majority of men dominating STEM fields, it is not surprising to hear that the majority of presenters and speakers at academic conferences are predominantly male.
+With men still dominating STEM fields, it is not surprising to hear that the majority of presenters and speakers at academic conferences are male.
 While this doesn’t seem like a significant problem in the midst of so many other issues that women face in academia, it certainly makes a difference.

 The invisible work of women